 Brown is entering the 2013 season, her 23rd at Notre Dame and 29th as a collegiate head coach, with a 617-289 (.681) career record including a 500-206 (.708) mark with the Irish.
 Her squads have made the round of 16 in the NCAA Championship six times, highlighted by a trip to the 1993 quarterfinals.
 Fifteen regular-season conference championships and 13 league tournament titles are among the accomplishments of Brown-led teams, which have won 20 or more matches 18 times in the last 26 seasons.

-When taking over the reigns at Notre Dame, Brown inherited a program that had just five winning seasons in its first 11 years of varsity volleyball action but has since turned it into a perennial BIG EAST Conference powerhouse, having won nine BIG EAST Tournament Championships and been a runner-up five times in 18 tournament appearances.
-The Irish have qualified for the postseason tournament every year they have been in the league.
-They also boast home BIG EAST win streaks of 45 matches (10.1.99 - 11.09.02), 35 matches (9.30.05 - 10.4.98) and 19 matches (11.16.08 - 10.3.10).
+When taking over the reigns at Notre Dame, Brown inherited a program that had just five winning seasons in its first 11 years of varsity volleyball action but turned it into a perennial BIG EAST Conference powerhouse during the program's 18-year run in the league (1995-2012).
+During that time the Irish won nine BIG EAST Tournament Championships and were a runner-up five times in 18 tournament appearances.
+The Irish qualified for the postseason tournament every year they were in the league.
+They also boasted home BIG EAST win streaks of 45 matches (10.1.99 - 11.09.02), 35 matches (9.30.05 - 10.4.98) and 19 matches (11.16.08 - 10.3.10).

 Nine of her teams have been ranked in the AVCA's final poll.
 During regular season play, the Irish have cracked the top 10 in consecutive campaigns under Brown, while peaking at an all-time best fifth in 1995 and sixth in 1996 in the Volleyball Magazine rankings.
 In 2005, her squad achieved its highest ever listing in the AVCA poll, moving up to fifth after entering the season unranked (it was the first time any school had ever cracked the AVCA top five after being unranked in the preseason).